Configuring Adapters

 Want to connect to an LLM that isn't supported out of the box?
 Check out these user contributed adapters, create your own or post in the discussions

-An adapter is what connects Neovim to an LLM.
-It's the interface that allows data to be sent, received and processed and there are a multitude of ways to customize them.
+An adapter is what connects Neovim to an LLM provider and model.
+It's the interface that allows data to be sent, received and processed.
+There are a multitude of ways to customize them.

 Changing the Default Adapter

-You can change the default adapter as follows:
+You can change the default adapter for each strategy as follows:

 require("codecompanion").setup({